emilybache/TimerExpiry-Refactoring-Kata/c/README.md

-AlarmClock Refactoring Kata - C++ version
+Timer Expiry Refactoring Kata - C version
 ==============================================

-See the [top level readme](https://github.com/emilybache/AlarmClock-Refactoring-Kata) for general information about this exercise.
+See the [top level readme](https://github.com/emilybache/TimerExpiry-Refactoring-Kata) for general information about this exercise.

 ## Dependencies